dmt94/planit/README.md

     <form action="<%=url%>" method="POST" class="flex-col">
       <textarea type="text" name="message"></textarea>
 ```
 - On the server side, I was able to specify the role of the AI model, as a personal assistant that can make suggestions and retrieve the user's events if asked for them.
+OpenAI API allows developers to fine tune the prompt for the AI model.
 ```javaScript
 askGPT: async (req) => {
     let user = req.user;